jettseale/Jett-Seale/index.md

 # Projects
 ### Synectic
-Tools/technologies used: TypeScript, React, Redux, Node.js, Webpack, Electron, HTML, CSS, Jest, Enzyme, and React Testing Library.\
+Tools/technologies used: TypeScript, React, Redux, Node.js, Webpack, Electron, HTML, CSS, Jest, Enzyme, TravisCI, and React Testing Library.\
 Synectic is an experimental integrated development environment Electron application.
 I developed multiple integral front-end system components, including a "create new card" modal and a file explorer.
+I have also written extensive unit and integration tests, increasing the total line coverage of the codebase by 30%.

 ### Amazon Alexa Study Buddy
 Tools/technologies used: JavaScript, React, AWS, Amazon Alexa, HTML, CSS.\